logan676/bookpost/docs/PHYSICAL_BOOK_WEB_FEATURES.md

 # Physical Book Features - Web App Implementation

-This document outlines all physical book (纸质书) features currently implemented in the BookPost web app, for alignment with iOS implementation.
+This document outlines all physical book features currently implemented in the BookLibrio web app, for alignment with iOS implementation.

 ## 1. Core Features Overview